Skip to content

 Uncategorized

-I’m thrilled to say that, although I haven’t been able to write much of this blog over the past few months (or even years), I have managed to write a book which has lately been published by the excellent folk at Oxbow Books, in their Windgather Press imprint: It’s called Farming Transformed in Anglo-Saxon England: … Read More “Farming unearthed… and transformed” »
+I’m thrilled to say that, although I haven’t been able to write much of this blog over the past few months (or even years), I have managed to write a … Read More “Farming unearthed… and transformed” »

 Come, ye thankful people come…